Visit us at The Hetling Pump Room, 1 Hetling Court BA1 1SH.

 Thank you for your participation, we hope to see you again soon.
 Please continue to support us!

-All families are invited to join in with a series of FREE Easter Holiday activities at Bath Medical Museum in The Hetling Pump Room, just opposite Bath Thermae Spa and very close to the Cross Bath in Hetling Court.
-The museum will be open every day from 12pm to 4pm from Saturday, March 30th to Sunday, April 7th.
+All families were invited to join in with a series of free Easter Holiday activities at Bath Medical Museum in The Hetling Pump Room, just opposite Bath Thermae Spa and very close to the Cross Bath in Hetling Court.
+The activities included an exhibition which dealt with ‘Medicine in Bath during Norman Times’, and the life and work of the scholar Adelard of Bath and Bishop John of Tours.

 Events

-Tuesday 19th March 2024 2pm – 3pm:
+Tuesday 23rd April 2024 2pm – 3pm:

 This fascinating short talk is free and is open to everyone.
 The audience will have time to ask questions and also have the opportunity to give feedback to help with improving presentation skills.
-Please come along and support our local 3rd year PhD student.
+Please come along and support our local PhD student.

 To make a reservation or read the full programme, click here.